sh1boot/sh1boot.github.io/_posts/2024-01-24-what-ive-learned-so-far-about-web-stuff.md

 ---
 layout: post
 title:  "What I've learned so far about CSS, SVG, Liquid, and Jekyll"
-categories: web, css, svg, liquid, jekyll
+categories: web, css, svg, liquid, jekyll, wtf-am-i-doing
 ---

-From the point of view of knowing almost nothing about how any web techology works, here's a bunch of stuff I had to pick up to draw a picture in a Github-powered blog.
-I'm sure it's all very basic stuff for professionals:
+From the point of view of knowing almost nothing about how any web techology works, here's a bunch of stuff I had to pick up to draw a picture in a GitHub-powered blog.

+I'm sure it's all very basic stuff for professionals, but it's a few things I had to grind through as somebody who doesn't really want to get involved in the web at all if possible:
 * TOC
 {:toc}